qossmic/deptrac/README.md

 ### Console formatter

-The default formatter is the console formatter, which dumps basic informations to *STDOUT*,
+The default formatter is the console formatter, which dumps basic information to *STDOUT*,

 ```
 examples\MyNamespace\Repository\SomeRepository::5 must not depend on examples\MyNamespace\Controllers\SomeController (Repository on Controller)